Skip to Content

 Also, more dashes in a numbering format generally means more regions for the players to occupy on the court.

 Basically, one dash would generally represent two regions of the court that players would fill.
+Furthermore, two dashes would typically signify three regions for players to occupy on the court.

 An example of that would be this particular press defense, which contains one player in the front region, one player in the middle region, and three additional players in the back region.